itlab-vision/dl-benchmark/README.md

     from csv to html.
   - `deployment` is a set of deployment tools.
   - `inference` contains inference implementation.
+  - `model_converter` contains scripts to convert models with specific batch sizes.
   - `remote_control` contains scripts to execute benchmark remotely.

+## Software installation

+To install software requirements, please follow instructions.

+1. Install python 3.8-3.9.
+1. Create and activate virtual environment.
+1. Install openvino-dev pip package using pip:
+   `pip install openvino-dev[caffe,mxnet,onnx,pytorch,tensorflow]==2022.1.0`
+   - There is no way to install tensorflow and tensorflow2 in one virtual environment, so to convert tensorflow2 models please create another one virtual environment and install openvino-dev package with support of
+   tensorflow2: `pip install openvino-dev[tensorflow2]==2022.1.0`
+1. Clone this repository.
+1. Install requirements:
+  - `pip install -r requirements_linux.txt` for Linux.
+  - `pip install -r requirements_windows.txt` for Windows.

+## Model preparing

+To prepare models and data for benchmarking, please, follow instructions.

+1. Create `<working_dir>` directory which will contain models and datasets.
+1. Download models you want to test using OpenVINO model donwloader tool to the `<working_dir>` directory:
+   `omz_downloader --all --output_dir <working_dir> --cache_dir <cache_dir>`
+1. Convert models to OpenVINO format with specific batch sizes using the script `src/model_converter/model_converter.py` in accordiance with `src/model_converter/README.md`.

 ## Deployment